MarkBind/markbind/packages/cli/test/functional/test_site/requirements/SpecifyingRequirements.md

 # Specifying requirements

-<seg id=preview>As we establish requirements, they should be recorded in some way for future reference,
+<span id=preview>As we establish requirements, they should be recorded in some way for future reference,
 usually called a requirement specification.
 Furthermore, it is advisable to show these requirements to stakeholders, and refine requirements based on their feedback.
-The next phase is to convert requirements into a product specification that specifies how the product will address the requirements. </seg>
+The next phase is to convert requirements into a product specification that specifies how the product will address the requirements. </span>

 Given next are some tools and techniques that can be used to specify requirements.
 Note that they can also be used for establishing requirements too.